 Carbon monoxide detectors are the tool you hope you never have to use.
 However, you should never own a home without one.
 Carbon monoxide alarms will alert you if you are in danger of unsafe exposure to CO.
 They monitor both low exposure over long periods and high exposure over short periods.

-You should install it near your bedroom so it can wake you up in case of emergency.
+You should install it near your bedroom so it can wake you up in case of an emergency.
 Know that carbon monoxide alarms are not the same as smoke detectors.
 Make sure you have both in your home.

 If your carbon monoxide alarm does sound, vacate the premises and call for help.
 Take these alarms seriously, as carbon monoxide is often very difficult to detect on your own.

 Now that we’ve answered the question “Do gas ranges produce carbon monoxide?”, you can see that there is a risk.
 However, this risk is considered minimal if you exercise proper caution.
 Make sure your range is properly installed and maintained.
-Also ensure you have a functioning carbon monoxide detector in your home.
+Also, ensure you have a functioning carbon monoxide detector in your home.

 Overall, you don’t need to worry if you’ve followed the appropriate safety precautions.
 Gas ranges are a great tool in any kitchen, especially if you’re passionate about cooking.